danmayer/danmayer.github.com/_posts/2016-10-16-impacting-work.md

 > "Across sub-Saharan Africa, fully 590 million people lack access to power.
 And it's a life-or-death issue: Indoor air pollution from wood stoves now kills 3.5 million people per year, more than AIDS and malaria combined." --[Brad Plumer: Washington Post](http://www.washingtonpost.com/blogs/wonkblog/wp/2013/07/02/a-closer-look-at-obamas-7-billion-plan-to-bring-electricity-to-africa/)

 Over the years, I have learned to respect [Bill Gates](https://www.gatesnotes.com/) for his passionate endeavors to change the world.
-His recent post highlighted the importance of the work we do at Offgrid.
+His <!--more--> recent post highlighted the importance of the work we do at Offgrid.
 We deliver directly on #1 and provide free power to schools helping enable #4.

 > There are four objectives I think we should prioritize:
 >